14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

-Road Trip Itinerary At a Glance
+14-Day West Coast Road Trip: At a Glance

 Before I go into more details, let’s have a look at the entire 14 day USA West Coast road trip itinerary from start to finish.
 Our USA West Coast road trip started and finished in San Francisco, allowing for a seamless round trip journey through three states and four national parks in the USA.